DanLeEpicMan/website/content/writing/certain-level.md

 # What is this "certain level of arrogance"?

-To introduce what I mean by this, allow me to explain by way of example.
-There were many examples I wanted to write about that perfectly articulates my point, however in the interest of privacy, I will focus only on one.
+To introduce what I mean, allow me to explain by way of example.
+But rather than focusing on a negative example illustrating arrogance, I'll focus on a positive example illustrating the exact opposite.
+In this way, I can hone in on elements neglected by this arrogance.

-## "How Sexy is Your Man?"
+*Note: I obtained permission from the project members to write about their project.
+However, in the interest of privacy, I will not disclose anything more than the project itself.*

+## DataDrip

-"How Sexy is Your Man?" was an ethically dubious project I encountered in Data Science UCSB.
-The premise of the project is that you submit a picture of a male face, and it returns a bunch of metrics quantifying how "sexy" it is.
+DataDrip was a project in Data Science UCSB.
+It was one of the finalists for Project Showcase 2025, ultimately scoring 3rd place.
+The premise of this project is that you submit a picture of your face, and it returns a wardrobe of fashion items.
+In essence, the project is finding ["drip"](https://www.kontentino.com/social-media-urban-dictionary/drip/) that will complement you.

-An immediate criticism is that this project borders eugenics and supremacism.
-Any bias in the training data will yield awful results.
-For example, training a model on predominantly white faces will cause the model to favor "white features" over others, treading deeply into racist territory.
-The counterargument to this is to simply include a representative sample, however that is a challenge that goes well beyond the scope of the project.
-No matter how you want to slice it, data under-represents marginalized communities, especially those outside the United States.
-[And enhancing data collection for those communities raises its own share of ethical concerns.](https://epic.org/issues/democracy-free-speech/privacy-and-racial-justice/)

-But on a much more fundamental level, the premise of the project is questionable.
-1. The data of the project were human faces.
-Are these faces real?
-    - If yes, was the consent of each and every person obtained, either directly or implicitly through licensing agreements?
-    - If no, is it fine to compare human beauty to artificial beauty?
-2. Beauty standards vary tremendously across cultures, and even within cultures.
-Quantifying "sexiness" neglects this fact.

-Even if the project realigned itself to measure how well a person "fits" a very particular beauty standard (e.g. Asian Baby Boy), I still object to this deeply.
-Developing metrics to quantify such things is a non-technical skill, and everyone in the project comes from technical backgrounds. **The fact of the matter is that in such a case, without consultation of non-technical people or resources, there is a huge component that this project simply lacks.**

-### Was this really arrogance?

-It's undeniable that this project possesses a certain level of negligence.
-But was this really a case of arrogance?
-My initial impressions were yes, as the presentation of the results were incredibly disturbing.
-Not only did they dive into the model architecture and (concerning) design philosophies, they included an analysis of "sexiest features".
-Anyone reading their results would likely conclude this as [scientific racism](https://en.wikipedia.org/wiki/Scientific_racism), thus a case of arrogance.

-However, it is plausible that this was simply designed by beginners who hadn't thought through the ethical implications.
-After all, it's a project by undergraduates.
-The most likely scenario is that this project was intended as a (very weird) joke.
-In such a case, this is just unfortunate ignorance and some immaturity.

-What do I personally believe?
-I think it's probably a mix of both.
-I don't think the project members were entirely aware of what they were doing.
-That being said, performing a project of this scale to such a degree should signal red flags.
-I do not think this project was made by evil or flawed people, and I hope they've since moved on to better projects.
+While at first glance this may seem questionable, the project was very well thought out.
+Color analysis motivates the entire approach, namely the [four seasons categorization](https://www.washingtonpost.com/lifestyle/style/color-analysis-what-looks-best-on-you/2021/08/16/16174e96-f92a-11eb-9c0e-97e29906a970_story.html).
+The idea here is that skin tone determines what "season" you are, which narrows down a list of suitable clothing items.
+My understanding of the project is it extracts facial features into embeddings via a pre-trained model, and from there uses heuristics to both classify a user's season and create a list of clothes.

+Aside from being an impressive project, I have a few key praises
+1. The members were pretty technical people, and for the most part, this was an entirely technical project.
+    - That is, the members simply applied the analysis and methodology of experts, rather than trying to do everything themselves.
+    - To be more specific, **the project members did not masquerade as experts in non-technical fields they have little exposure with.**
+2. All ethical concerns, such as biases in training data and use of external tools/methods, were approached carefully.
+They were very keen on ensuring that this is not only a useful tool, **but an ethically sound one too**.
+3. The team all chose to work in an area they had a deep interest in, rather than choosing something with several buzzwords just to put on a resume.

 ## A Precise Definition

-Regardless of whether this project was truly arrogance, a mix of it, or simply ignorance, the above example illustrates my point. **It takes a certain level of arrogance to completely neglect non-technical skills and assume you can fulfill the same roles as an expert.** That is, to assume that because you can build a solution with technology, you can thus put an end to the problem at hand.
+The arrogance I describe is pretty much the exact opposite of every praise I outlined above. **It takes a certain level of arrogance to completely neglect non-technical skills and assume you can fulfill the same roles as an expert.** That is, to assume that because you can build a solution with technology, you can thus put an end to the problem at hand.

-Somewhat related, though not at all articulated above, is the shallow pursuit of achievements.
+Somewhat related is the shallow pursuit of achievements.
 I've dealt with people who wanted to work on a project not because it interested them, but because they only wanted a project on their resume, and nothing more.
 In essence, **this certain level of arrogance encompasses the negligence of skill acquisition and methodology, and focuses only on results.** I must stress that I am not at all speaking to the intimidation or confusion many beginners feel, that is entirely separate.

 {% admonition(type='note', title='An Important Clarification') %}